From Classroom Frustrations to User-Centered Solutions

 Professional Research (2021-2024) I spent the next three years conducting user research across diverse industries—from e-commerce at LovelySkin to construction technology at Kiewit, where I led research that projected millions in annual savings through process optimization.
 In 2023, I earned my UX Research Specialist certification from Nielsen Norman Group.

-Full Circle (2024-Present) After a workforce reduction at Kiewit in November 2024, I returned to substitute teaching, along with tutoring for Dojo Tutor, to pay the bills.
-But my goal has never wavered: to find my place in EdTech, where I can combine my teaching experience with my research expertise to create learning experiences that truly work for students and educators.
+Full Circle (2024-Present): After a workforce reduction at Kiewit in November 2024, I returned to substitute teaching and tutoring for Dojo Tutor to pay the bills.
+But my goal has never wavered: to find a research role where I can apply my unique blend of teaching experience and research expertise to create experiences that truly work for the people using them—whether that's students navigating learning platforms, professionals optimizing workflows, or customers making important decisions.

 What Makes My Approach Different